jovotech/jovo-framework/docs/tts.md

 }
 ```

-The plugin consists of the following:
+The plugin consists of the following methods:

 - `supportedSsmlTags`: An array of strings listing which SSML tags the TTS plugin supports.
 - `getKeyPrefix()`: An optional function that returns a prefix used to generate a cache key for a given text string.